OPEN LETTER TO WINCHESTER CITY COUNCIL

 - help community sport sector organisations to share information and resources, including through the Winchester ClubHub

-- help community sport sector organisations to get involved in local events, including the annual Children of Winchester Festival (COWfest) and the Winchester Community Games
+- help community sport sector organisations to get involved in local events, including the annual Children of Winchester Festival (COWfest)

 By "community sport sector organisations" we mean the local clubs, charities and small enterprises that provide sporting opportunities to people in the city of Winchester and surrounding area.
 Any such organisation can join the Alliance, as can individual supporters of the sector.